 “Mathematics allow us to think clearly, no matter what we are thinking about.
 And mathematics education is a gatekeeper of higher education and many exciting careers.”

 The son of political refugees, Hai immigrated with his parents to the United States from Vietnam.
-Unknowingly, his belief in education took root in fifth grade.
-At a time when he could barely string together a complete paragraph in English, his teacher challenged him to write a short story.
-Hai credits this teacher’s belief in him for changing the course of his academic trajectory, which eventually included an acceptance to Harvard and a master’s degree in education from Stanford.
+At a time when he could barely string together a complete paragraph in English, his fifth-grade teacher challenged him to write a short story.
+Hai credits this teacher’s belief in him for changing the course of his life, which eventually included an acceptance to Harvard and a master’s degree from Stanford, on a Bill & Melinda Gates Scholarship.

-Hai is pursuing the teaching profession because he “ardently believes that all children deserve a teacher who believes in them.”
-As a first-generation college graduate, he is passionate about working with underserved youth and increasing their access to higher education.
-While studying math at UC Berkeley on a Bill & Melinda Gates Scholarship, Hai participated in several programs that fueled his enthusiasm for teaching, including AmeriCorps and Breakthrough.
-He is excited to empower students with the mathematical tools to think clearly about the world and become change agents in their communities.
+As a professional educator for almost a decade, he is still passionate about working with underserved youth to increase their access to higher education.
+He strives to empower students with the mathematical tools to think clearly about the world and become change agents in their communities.

 - Stanford University (Master of Arts in the Teaching of Mathematics)

 - University of California – Berkeley (Bachelor of Arts in Mathematics)